dotnet/docs/docs/core/run-time-config/environment-variables.md

 # Well-known .NET environment variables

 In this article, you'll learn about the well-known .NET environment variables.
-There are environment variables used as part of the .NET installer, the .NET SDK, the .NET CLI, the .NET runtime and even ASP.NET Core .NET workloads.
+There are environment variables used as part of the .NET installer, the .NET SDK, the .NET CLI, the .NET runtime, and even ASP.NET Core .NET workloads.

 ## .NET runtime environment variables